March 2025 United States deportations of Venezuelans: J.G.G. v Donald J. Trump

 J.G.G. v.
-Donald J. Trump is a class action and Habeas corpus lawsuit by 5 Venezuelan men that were in immigration custody threatened with imminent removal under Trump's expected proclamation invoking the Alien Enemies Act.

-Neither the US nor Salvadoran governments offered any details or evidence to support their claims that those deported had been charged with crimes or had connections to any gangs.
+Donald J. Trump is a class action and habeas corpus lawsuit by 5 Venezuelan men in immigration custody who were threatened with imminent removal under Trump's expected proclamation invoking the Alien Enemies Act.
+Neither the U.S. nor Salvadoran governments offered any details or evidence to support their claims that those deported had been charged with crimes or had connections to any gangs.
 A 60 Minutes investigation failed to find any U.S. or foreign criminal charges against 179 of those deported, only finding serious criminal charges against about a dozen.

 Axios reported one Trump administration official acknowledging that the Trump administration had carried out the deportations "after a discussion about how far the judge's ruling can go under the circumstances and over international waters and, on advice of counsel", while a second Trump administration official commented: "They were already outside of US airspace.
 We believe the order [by the judge] is not applicable".
 Later, White House Press Secretary Karoline Leavitt stated that Boasberg's order "had no lawful basis" and was given after the accused "had already been removed from U.S. territory", while further stating: "A single judge in a single city cannot direct the movements of an aircraft carrier".
 Whistleblower and former DOJ attorney, Erez Reuveni later alleged that Trump administration officials including Emil Bove had deliberately misled the court, withheld information from it and advised agencies the court's orders did not have to be followed.

 In a March 21 hearing, Boasberg described this use of the Enemy Aliens Act as "incredibly troublesome and problematic", adding that it appeared the administration anticipated the proclamation was problematic given that they had it "signed in the dark" of night.
 In the court, ACLU lawyers argued that foreign nationals are entitled to due process under the U.S. Constitution.
 The judge also expressed frustration with the government's lack of cooperation and stated "I will get to the bottom of whether they violated my order and who ordered this."

 On March 24, Boasberg denied the Trump administration's request to lift the blocking the Trump administration from deporting Venezuelan migrants with the invocation of the wartime powers.
 He ruled that those who have been deported under the Alien Enemies Act must be allowed to challenge their removal.
 On March 28, the Trump administration filed an emergency appeal with the U.S. Supreme Court.
 On April 7, the court vacated Boasberg's orders, ruling that the District of Columbia was the wrong jurisdiction for challenges to removal, as such challenges must be filed where a petitioner is detained.